TheExonicTig3r/MC-Ultra/README.md

 # MC-Ultra
-An Open Source and Modified Version of Minecraft
+A Modified Version of Minecraft that adds really cool stuff!

 # How to get MC Ultra in Eclipse
 <Working on detailed instructions>